Unusual Options Activity Insight: Alphabet | Benzinga

 Unusual Options Activity Insight: Alphabet

-Alphabet (NASDAQ:GOOGL) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $2690.72 following the option alert.
+Shares of Alphabet (NASDAQ:GOOG) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $2733.47.

 - Sentiment: BULLISH